colbyhoke/matplotlib-challenge/README.md

 * Second table uses a single groupby() function

 ### Bar plots
-Using both Pandas's DataFrame.plot() that shows the number of total mice for each treatment regimen throughout the course of the study.
+* Use Pandas's DataFrame.plot() that shows the number of total mice for each treatment regimen throughout the course of the study.
-Using Matplotlib's pyplot that shows the number of total mice for each treatment regimen throughout the course of the study.
+* Use Matplotlib's pyplot that shows the number of total mice for each treatment regimen throughout the course of the study.

 ### Pie plots
 Generate a pie plot showing the distribution of female versus male mice using pandas Generate a pie plot showing the distribution of female versus male mice using pyplot

 ### Quartiles, outliers, and boxplots
-Calculate the final tumor volume of each mouse across four of the most promising treatment regimens.
+* Calculate the final tumor volume of each mouse across four of the most promising treatment regimens.
-Calculate the IQR and quantitatively determine if there are any potential outliers.
+* Calculate the IQR and quantitatively determine if there are any potential outliers.
-Built a function to handle repetitive nature of this work.
+* Build a function to handle repetitive nature of this work.
-Generate a box plot of the final tumor volume of each mouse across four regimens of interest
+* Generate a box plot of the final tumor volume of each mouse across four regimens of interest

 ### Line and scatter plots
-Generate a line plot of time point versus tumor volume for a mouse treated with Capomulin Generate a scatter plot of mouse weight versus average tumor volume for the Capomulin regimen
+* Generate a line plot of time point versus tumor volume for a mouse treated with Capomulin
+* Generate a scatter plot of mouse weight versus average tumor volume for the Capomulin regimen

 ### Correlation and regression
 Calculate the correlation coefficient and linear regression model for mouse weight and average tumor volume for the Capomulin regimen